Sweet Smile- Silent War Grandfather’s sister lives on the outskirts of the city, and he’s…

 And he continued…

-Granny interrupted with a serious tone, “There’s no need to buy so much of everything.
+Granny interrupted with a serious tone, “There was no need to buy so much of everything.
 We don’t consume that much.”

 Papa replied innocently, “1 kg costs Rs.
-50, but I managed to get 5 kg in Rs.
+50, but I managed to get 5 kg for Rs.
 150. I saved Rs.
 100!
 You can’t imagine how much I saved in total!”

 Granny sat silently, tolerating him.
 (Not letting him know she hated every bit of this nonsense.)